kmayerb/hla3/README.md

 FOR RESEARCH USE ONLY

-This repository contains Python functions for inferring HLA-alleles from bulk TCR beta chain data.
+This repository contains Python functions for inferring HLA-alleles from bulk TCR beta chain data, using a simple weight of evidence predictor.

-A simple weight of evidence predictor of host-HLA alleles based on bulk TCR beta-chain repertoires.

 ### Notes